jazzsequence/jazzsequence/README.md

 #### My pronouns are he/they.

 I am a <!-- break up titles/company to make version controlling easier -->
-Software Engineer
+Senior Software Engineer
-and Technical Lead for WordPress on the CMS Ecosystem team at [Pantheon](https://pantheon.io)
+and Technical Lead for WordPress on the CMS Platform team at [Pantheon](https://pantheon.io)

 I have been building things with WordPress for over